 Because of the small population size in the study, the results generally can only give broad information.
 For example, in a clinical trial for a new streptococcus vaccine, sponsored by Genocea Biosciences, failed in the Phase IIA trial.
 The study showed that the vaccine was effective, but, because of the small number of trial participants, it could not show a robust statistical difference between the control and vaccinated group.

 Of course, a larger study could have shown better statistical strength, but apparently, Genocea has limited resources, and it had to pick and choose where to invest those resources.
 Based on the weak data from the Phase IIA trial, the company decided to suspend their NDA.
-This happens a lot, which contradicts the belief that Big Pharma pushes ahead even though they don’t have data supporting safety or efficacy of a drug.
+This happens a lot, which contradicts the belief that Big Pharma pushes ahead even though they don’t have data supporting the safety or efficacy of a drug.

 Generally, a Phase II trial takes around 30 months to complete.
 But at this stage, usually, around 64% of drugs fail during Phase II trials, mostly because of lack of effectiveness, although some adverse events that are related to the drug or device may be discovered.